Summer is in full swing, and between family vacations and summer camps you might find your budget stretched a little thin for extra activities.

 King County Library's Programs for Teens

-Spark a Reaction, the KCLS summer program for teens, is just as exciting as their kids’ lineup.
-Not only are there some sensational STEM opportunities, such as building robots and gazing at the night sky of a portable planetarium, teens can also learn outdoor awareness skills, how to make a zine and how to create a watercolor nature journal.
+The KCLS summer program for teens, is just as exciting as their kids’ lineup.
+Not only are there some sensational STEM opportunities, such as building electronic gadgets and experimenting with 3-D pens, teens can also learn how to make their own music, experiment with the ancient technique of wet felting to make jewelry and learn how to create new malleable textiles from recycled plastic materials.

 Pierce County Library’s summer Lego programs

-The Pierce County Library is offering free Lego construction activities for kids 5 and up this summer.
-Kids can get their hands on the library’s Lego bricks in the Lego & Building Madness events, and 8-to-18-year-olds can engineer a working robot with the Mindstorms kit in locations across Pierce County.
+The Pierce County Library is offering free Lego construction activities for kids ages 6 and under this summer.
+Kids can get their hands on the library’s Lego bricks in the Lego & Building Madness events, and 9-to-12-year-olds can engineer LEGO bricks with working motors at various locations across Pierce County.

 Pierce County Library’s summer reading programs

 The Pierce County Library is also offering a wide variety of events and activities this summer, many of which have a STEM focus.
-Kids who attend Pierce County Library events will have the chance to meet an animal from the Point Defiance Zoo, become “rock” stars by learning about geology, build and launch paper rockets and more.
+Kids who attend Pierce County Library events will have the chance to learn about (and meet!) animal architects from Point Defiance Zoo, become “earth heroes” by adventuring through an obstacle course, catch a classic puppet show and much more.
 Check your local branch for more times and details.
-Highlights include: